o3de/o3de.org/content/docs/user-guide/features/gems/reference/memory-analyzer.md

 };
 ```

-Some Lumberyard EBuses use this feature, such as the **TickBus**\.
+Some O3DE EBuses use this feature, such as the **TickBus**\.
 If you find others that should use it, please add them\!
 You should not default to using this `EventProcessingPolicy` if it is not applicable\.

 Instrumentation does create some overhead which can negatively affect your project's performance\.